Lest Darkness Fall

 Lest Darkness Fall is a 1939 alternate history science fiction novel by the American author L. Sprague de Camp.
 Lest Darkness Fall is similar in concept to Mark Twain's A Connecticut Yankee in King Arthur's Court, but the treatment is very different.

-The later alternate history author Harry Turtledove has said it sparked his interest in the genre as well as his desire to study Byzantine history.

 Plot

 American classical archaeologist Martin Padway is visiting the Pantheon in Rome in 1938.
 A thunderstorm arrives, lightning cracks, and he finds himself transported to Rome in 535 AD.
 The Italian Peninsula is under the rule of the Kingdom of the Ostrogoths.
 The novel depicts their rule as a relatively benevolent despotism, allowing freedom of religion and maintaining the urban Roman society they had conquered, though slavery is common and torture the normal method of interrogation.

 Padway initially wonders whether he is dreaming or delusional, but he quickly accepts his fate.
 As an archaeologist, he has enough understanding of various devices used before his time, but after the 6th century, to be able to reproduce them by the means available.
 He can speak both modern Italian and Classical Latin, and quickly learns enough Vulgar Latin to communicate effectively.
 Most crucially, Padway has read with great attention the book of the historian Procopius, who described the Gothic War (535–554) at whose outset Padway finds himself.
 He recalls the book in great detail, down to details of the time and route of the various armies' moves and their tactical and strategic considerations, as well as the convoluted and violent power struggles of the various contenders for the Gothic Kingship.
 Thus Padway, in effect, knows the direct, immediate future of the country where he lives and of some individual people whom he meets (at least, until he acts in a way that changes that future).
 In addition to this specialized and uniquely useful knowledge of the current war, Padway has taken a general interest in military history, which he is eventually able to put to very practical purposes.